 BP (ongoing): Advising regarding coronial procedure in relation to deaths which occur foreign jurisdictions where a body has not been recovered.

-PW (2019): Inquest into the death of a middle-aged man from a myocardial infarction, also known as a heart attack.
-The deceased had received an electrocardiogram (ECG) on and prior to the day of his death.
-The doctors who reviewed the scan failed to notice the indicators of the impending silent ischaemia.
-The case raised complex issues of medical evidence, both in relation to the standard of treatment and whether it contributed to the deceased’s death.
+PW (2019): Inquest into the death of a middle-aged man from a myocardial infarction.
+The deceased had undergone electrocardiograms (ECG) on and prior to the day of his death.
+The nursing and medical staff who reviewed the ECG had ignored indicators of the impending silent ischaemia.
+The Coroner made critical findings about the assessments carried out by the nurse and the anaesthetist.
+The case raised complex issues of medical evidence, both in relation to the standard of treatment and whether it contributed to the deceased’s death, given that the deceased had a long and complicated medical history.

 Mental health-related inquests